PART IXOffences Against Rights of Property (continued)

 (2) Every one who commits an offence under paragraph (1)(a)

-where the value of what is obtained does not exceed five thousand dollars.
+(b) if the value of what is obtained is not more than $5,000, is guilty

-(3) Every one who commits an offence under paragraph (1)(b), (c) or (d) is guilty of an indictable offence and liable to imprisonment for a term not exceeding ten years.
+(3) Every person who commits an offence under paragraph (1)(b), (c) or (d) is guilty of

 Marginal note:Presumption from cheque issued without funds